As enrollment season is upon us, I was reminded of a recurring theme I heard in conversations this past Spring… wait, I owe WHAT in taxes?!

 Additionally, if you have any questions or concerns about your Employer Benefits: 401k (Roth vs. Traditional), Health Savings Accounts and more, we’re here to help!
 Be quick before your benefits’ windows close!

-Registered associates of Bluestone Wealth Partners are registered representatives of Lincoln Financial Advisors.
-Securities and investment advisory services offered through Lincoln Financial Advisors Corp., a broker/dealer (Member SIPC) and registered investment advisor.
-Insurance offered through Lincoln affiliates and other fine companies.
-Bluestone Wealth Partners is not an affiliate of Lincoln Financial Advisors.
+Registered associates of Bluestone Wealth Partners are registered representatives of LPL Financial.
+Securities and investment advisory services offered through LPL Financial., a broker/dealer (Member SIPC) and registered investment advisor.
+Insurance offered through LPL Financial affiliates and other fine companies.